ConradDr/Abstract-Cheat/README.md

 # Generic-Cheat
 > C++ program for attaching and editing windows processes <br>

-Project dropped due to shift to Debian as main driver Loads data from structures to pull memory addresses and offsets
+## Project dropped due to shift to Debian as main OS

+### Loads data from structures to pull memory addresses and offsets

 ## Installation:
 ### VS Code